Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The first step in changing out your old brakes for new ones is to remove the brake caliper that’s currently on your bike.
 Brake calipers will typically be mounted to the bike with two or three bolts.
 Two of the bolts attach the caliper to the bike and the third attached the brake hose to the caliber.
 Find the three bolts and use the appropriately sized Allen wrench on your bike tool to remove them from the bike.

 Once the caliper is off, you’ll need to remove the existing brake levers.
 Take off the handgrip on the handlebars and an upright bar or mirror if the bike has one.
 Unplug the lever from the bike’s wire harness.
 Then, loosen the brake lever using the bike tool and slide it off the bike handlebars.
-You can leave the handlebar grip and other components you removed off until the end of the install process.
+You can leave the handlebar grip and other components you removed off until the end of the installation process.

 Now that you’ve removed the old lever, you can immediately slide on the lever of the new hydraulic brake system.
-Slide the new brake lever onto the bike handle and plug the electrical cable into the bike’s wire harness and position and tighten as needed.
+Slide the new hydraulic brake lever onto the bike handle and plug the electrical cable into the bike’s wire harness and position and tighten as needed.

 Run the brake hose from the lever down to the brake disc where you will mount the new caliper.
 Hydraulic brake calipers will typically have a mount with two bolt holes that attach to the frame of the bike.
 Loosely screw the caliper to the bike to give you room to make adjustments.
 Then, squeeze the brake lever to align the caliper and the disc and tighten the mounting bolts of the caliper fully.

 Now that the installation is complete, you can put any parts that you removed from the bike back on.
 Reinstall the bike’s handle grips, mirrors, and any other accessories that may have been removed from the handlebar.
+And if you found this article useful, we have more ebike hydraulic disc brakes tips you can check out.

 Hydraulic disk brakes have 100% braking power on a bike when you are moving in forward or reverse directions.